bobaguardian/bobaguardian/README.md

 ### Hi, Vivian here 👋

-- 🔭 I’m currently working on BattleFit, a Flask React application that helps you keep track of your exercises and logs while battling and collecting mythical monsters and cryptids!
-- 🌱 I’m currently learning Responsive Web Styling and applying them to BattleFit!
 - 😄 Pronouns: she/they
 - ⚡ Fun fact: I love boba, anime, and videogames!
 Check out BattleFit, Tabletop Quest, SplitaBill and GoodMango Applications for some cool stuff I worked on!